MicrosoftDocs/navdevitpro-content-pr/articles/function-notificationid.md

 If left unassigned the notification will be assigned an ID when the SEND method is called.
 For more information, see [SEND Function (Notification)](function-notificationsend.md).

 ##  Example
 The following code creates a notification and sends it if NewBalance is greater than the credit limit.
-If it is lower it recalls the notification.
+If it is lower than the credit limit, it recalls the notification.

 The example uses a pre-defined ID so that the notification can be recalled.

 ```
 MyNotification.ID := '00000000-0000-0000-0000-000000000001';
 IF NewBallance > Rec.
 "Credit Limit" THEN BEGIN
-  MyNotification.MESSAGE := 'The customer current balance exceeds their credit limit.';
+  MyNotification.MESSAGE := 'The customer's current balance exceeds their credit limit.';
   MyNotification.SCOPE := NOTIFICATIONSCOPE::LocalScope;
   MyNotification.ADDACTION('Fix it.', 50001, 'FixCustomerCreditLimit');
   MyNotification.SETDATA('CustomerNo.', Rec."No.");
-  MyNotification.SEND
+  MyNotification.SEND;
 END ELSE
   MyNotification.RECALL;
 ```